allangarcia/seedbox-to-plex-automation/README.md

 PS: The first start takes a little longer

 - Couchpotato!
-Same thing as Sickrage for movies
+Manager for your Movies contents

 ```
 # cd /opt